 “Donald Trump once was quoted as saying that the only effective way to combat drug dealers was to legalize the products they sold,” says War on Drugs author Gary Engler.
-“But once elected president, he has presided over an administration that continues the same old failed policies.”
+“But once elected president, he presided over an administration that continued the same old failed policies.”

-But, Engler says, now that opioid crisis kills tens of thousands of “regular” White people every year in North America, more legislators are taking the problem and its solutions seriously.
+But, Engler says, once the opioid crisis started killing tens of thousands of “regular” White people every year in North America, more legislators began taking the problem and its solutions seriously.

 “I spent half my life in East Vancouver where addiction has long been a major problem with an obvious solution,” said Engler.
 “But it wasn’t until drug users got together and organized to fight for their rights that various levels of government began to admit that the war on drugs never had a chance of victory.”